repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     │ --help       -h        Show this message and exit.                                                                               │
     ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-There are three steps in the Ceremony.
+There are four steps in the ceremony.

 .. note::